tylernh10/audiotool-data/README.md

 This project has been done in Python along Numpy, Pandas, Requests, Beautiful Soup, and Scikit-Learn.

 Note: in order to run the webscraping portion of the Notebook, you will need a valid audiotool username and password which can be entered as strings in the "info" dictionary.
-To bypass this, run starting from the cell that begins with the comment: "run from here to bypass scraping"\
+To bypass this, run starting from the cell that begins with the comment: \#run from here to bypass scraping".
 Running this cell will populate the Pandas dataframe with data that has been previously scraped.